Skip to main content

 Review your dataset

-After saving, return to the skill’s Record tab to inspect your episodes.
-Each episode card shows an index and timestamp.
-Tap any episode to open Episode Replay, where you can play back the recorded actions and camera feeds to verify quality.
-Delete any episodes that look wrong — inconsistent demonstrations hurt more than a smaller dataset helps.
+Return to the skill’s Record tab to inspect your episodes — each card shows an index and timestamp.
+Tap any episode to open Episode Replay and play back the recorded actions and camera feeds.

 Upload to the cloud